wikilimo/Wikilimo/README.md

 ```

 ##### Step 2.
 To run the prototype application on an android device:
-1. Go to security settings and disable Google Play Protect
+1. Go to security settings and disable Google Play Protect.
 2. Download and install the Wikilimo.apk file on the device.

 ##### Step 3.
 To delve deeper into the source code (currently still in it’s development environment), run: